digipost/juridisk/digipost-vilkaar-privat-engelsk.md

 The User shall only use Digipost as described in these Terms.

-The User can log on to Digipost with ID-porten or other similar security instrument approved by Norway Post.
+The User can log on to Digipost with ID-porten or other similar security instrument approved by Posten Bring.
 The password/code is the User’s signature when using Digipost.
 It will be assumed that it is the User who has made use of the service in question on Digipost where the correct login is used.
 The same applies if the User has granted others access through the sharing